What to Plant in May in Arizona: Vegetables, Herbs & Flowers

 Flowers to plant in the low desert in May

 Don’t forget the flowers—even if you’re mostly a vegetable gardener.
 Flowers add beauty, attract pollinators, and help your garden stay productive through the summer.
+Flowers in my summer garden give me a reason to go outside, even when it’s hot.

 (Click the links to read “How to Grow” articles for each one.)